-However, in some circumstances a depressive reaction doesn’t seem to fade out after a few days, and rather, some people may start feeling far too comfortable in inactivity and isolation; negative emotions feed negative thoughts and vice versa, with the risk of spiralling down.
-As weeks go by, social networking and relationships are impoverished and reaching out for help becomes more and more difficult, if not considered pointless.
-Instead, some people might seek comfort and distraction in junk food, alcohol, drugs, binge watching or binge gaming, whilst being less and less active and productive at work or at school.
-That’s the time to call a therapist.
+Some people may start feeling even too comfortable in this state of inactivity and isolation, in which, though, negative emotions keep on feeding negative thoughts and vice versa, with a high risk of spiralling down.
+As weeks go by, social networking and relationships are more and more impoverished and reaching out for help becomes more and more difficult and seen as pointless.
+Also, it can happen to look for emotional comfort and distraction in junk-food, alcohol, drugs, or through binge-watching or binge-gaming, whilst being less and less active and productive at work or at school.